 - When your kid is misbehaving, spend time alone to reflect on the situation to understand it better.
 Have you, in any way as a parent, contributed to your child’s out-of-control behavior?

-[ Read: How To Help Kids Develop Self Control ]
+[ Read: How To Build Self-Esteem In Kids ]

 There are no set guidelines for parenting out-of-control kids.
 Best way to handle a difficult situation involving your kids is to do what works best for you and your kids.
 With some trial and error on your part, you can find your own guidelines that best befit your family.